Distinguishing between statistical and systematic errors in quantum process tomography

-If these frequencies are the result of a quantum model, then the probability $P$ to get a negative expectation value $\Tr[Z_w\rho_\map]=w\cdot f< -t$ for $t>0$ is bounded by \BE \textrm{Prob}\left[w \cdot f \leq -t\right] \leq \exp\left[-2\frac{t^2N_{RS}}{\sum_{r,s}(w_\textrm{max}^{r,s}-w_\textrm{min}^{r,s})^2}\right] \EE which follows from the Hoeffding inequality \cite{Hoeffding1963}.
+If these frequencies are the result of a quantum model, then the probability $P$ to get a negative expectation value $\Tr[Z_w\rho_\map]=w\cdot f< -t$ for $t>0$ is bounded by \cite{Moroder2013} \BE \textrm{Prob}\left[w \cdot f \leq -t\right] \leq \exp\left[-2\frac{t^2N_{RS}}{\sum_{r,s}(w_\textrm{max}^{r,s}-w_\textrm{min}^{r,s})^2}\right] \EE which follows from the Hoeffding inequality \cite{Hoeffding1963} (see also \App{app:Hoeffding}).
 Here $w_\textrm{max}^{r,s}$ and $w_\textrm{min}^{r,s}$ denote the maximal and minimal expansion coefficients for the measurement setting $(r,s)$.
-If this probability is very low and lies below a predefined threshold $\alpha$, then the consistency test fails.
+If this probability is very low and lies below a predefined threshold $\alpha$ (common values are $5\%$ or $1\%$ \cite{Knight}), then the consistency test fails.
 In this case, the assumed model is very unlikely and the experiment should be revisited.
-In summary, the consistency test consists of three steps: \begin{itemize} \item Choose a witness $Z_w=\ket{\lambda}\bra{\lambda}$ (see \Sec{sec:examples}). \item Expand $Z_w$ into the basis $ M_j^r \otimes M_k^s$. \item If $\langle Z_w \rangle >0$ then determine the probability $P$ and compared it to the predefined threshold. \end{itemize}
+In summary, the consistency test consists of three steps: \begin{itemize} \item Choose a witness $Z_w=\ket{\lambda}\bra{\lambda}$ (see \Sec{sec:examples}). \item Expand $Z_w$ into the basis $ M_j^r \otimes M_k^s$. \item If $\langle Z_w \rangle <0$ then determine the probability $P$ and compared it to the predefined threshold. \end{itemize}